-- The Chinese government exerts substantial influence over the manner in which we must conduct our business activities. - Restrictions on currency exchange may limit our ability to receive, transfer and use our cash effectively. - Increased uncertainties related to the enforcement of IP rights. - Increased uncertainties relating to Chinese regulation of exports of products and technology to and from China. - Increased and rapidly changing export and related trade regulations and restrictions imposed by U.S. and Chinese legislation, executive actions and regulations. - Difficulty of travel to and from China (and to and from United States) arising from or related to the COVID-19 pandemic or any future pandemic. - The Chinese government may favor its local businesses and make it more difficult for foreign businesses to operate in China on an equal footing, or create generally difficult conditions for foreign headquartered businesses to operate.

-- Increased uncertainties related to the enforcement of contracts with certain parties. - More restrictive rules on foreign investment could adversely affect our ability to expand our operations in China.
+- The Chinese government exerts substantial influence over the manner in which we must conduct our business activities. - Restrictions on currency exchange may limit our ability to receive, transfer and use our cash effectively. - Increased uncertainties related to the enforcement of IP rights including any IP rights that we may license to a Chinese entity, including any joint ventures we may form. - Increased uncertainties relating to Chinese regulation of exports of products and technology to and from China. - Increased and rapidly changing export and related trade regulations and restrictions imposed by U.S. and Chinese legislation, executive actions and regulations. - Difficulty of travel to and from China (and to and from United States) arising from or related to the COVID-19 pandemic or any future pandemic. - The Chinese government may favor its local businesses and make it more difficult for foreign businesses to operate in China on an equal footing, or create generally difficult conditions for foreign headquartered businesses to operate. - Increased uncertainties related to the enforcement of contracts with certain parties. - More restrictive rules on foreign investment could adversely affect our ability to expand our operations in China.